Wei Shen (Voiced by Will Yun Lee)

 - Got Me Doing It: He's been called Smiley Cat so much that at one point he even calls himself it.
 He quickly corrects himself.

 - Rasputinian Death: How the Sun On Yee killed him in the first place.
 See the above description.

 - Tiger Versus Dragon: Has tiger stripe tattoos in contrast to Wei's dragon ones.
 Better, he's associated with the color white, which represents death in Asian cultures, making him a perfect Bai Hu (white tiger) to Wei's (who, as a policeman is often dressed in blue) Quing Long (blue dragon).

 Superintendent Thomas Pendrew (Voiced by Tom Wilkinson)

-Knight Templar/Well-Intentioned Extremist: His only concern is bringing down the Sun On Yee, even if it means planting evidence and letting his undercovers flagrantly violate procedure to do so.
-He also tries to paint his reasoning as well-intentioned.
-Luckily, Wei had enough of his bullshit & sent his ass to jail, which is rightfully a death sentence considering how many people that want him dead are in there.
+- Knight Templar: His only concern is bringing down the Sun On Yee, even if it means planting evidence and letting his undercovers flagrantly violate procedure to do so.
+He later turned out to be a dishonest person who's only serving his own needs.
+Luckily, Wei had enough of his manipulative lies and sent his ass to jail, which is rightfully a death sentence considering how many people that want him dead are in there.